giorgos1992/todo/README.md

 As mentioned above, I have used several tools to ensure the best code quality possible.

-1. Typescript is a statically typed superset of JavaScript that compiles to plain JavaScript.
+1. **_Typescript_** is a statically typed superset of JavaScript that compiles to plain JavaScript.
 Having strict types helps catch errors during development, improves code readability, and provides better tooling support.
-1. Eslint is a popular JavaScript linter that helps identify and fix common coding errors and enforce coding standards.
+1. **_Eslint_** is a popular JavaScript linter that helps identify and fix common coding errors and enforce coding standards.
-1. Husky ia a Git hook tool that allows you to run scripts before committing or pushing code.
+1. **_Husky_** ia a Git hook tool that allows you to run scripts before committing or pushing code.
 In this project, Husky is used to set up a pre-commit hook that formats the changed files and runs TypeScript, ESLint, and test checks, acting as a proactive shield, ensuring that only working and formatted code is merged.
+1. **_jest_** is a JavaScript testing framework that provides a simple and powerful way to write unit tests for your code.
+1. **_react-testing-library_** is a Javascript library used for testing React/React-Native components.
+Using it with jest, it gives you the ability to test user interractions by firing events like pressing a button or editing a textfield, which enables meaningful test and side-effects of specific actions
-1. Sonarqube is a static code analysis tool that provides insights into code quality, code smells, vulnerabilities, and code coverage.
+1. **_Sonarqube_** is a static code analysis tool that provides insights into code quality, code smells, vulnerabilities, and code coverage.
 I am attaching a screenshot of the latest run on my sonarqube check, displaying the results of the analysis, including final numbers of code coverage and code duplication.

 ![Sonaqube code analysis](./sonarqube-results.png "Sonaqube code analysis")